 - workload will be allocated in line with the AC Workload Calculator for academic staff;

 - no staff member shall be required to teach on weekends or public holidays without their agreement.
 Where teaching is agreed to on weekends or public holidays, the staff member shall take time off in lieu at a time agreed by the staff member and their supervisor.

 Employee Records Management

 Upon commencement of employment with AC, an employee file will be created for every staff member.
 All staff files shall be maintained in a secure location until they are disposed.
-Any documents relating to the employment of a staff member must be forwarded to the Human Resources (HR) Officer for maintaining a complete and accurate record relating to an individual’s employment.
+Any documents relating to the employment of a staff member must be forwarded to the Human Resources (HR) Department for maintaining a complete and accurate record relating to an individual’s employment.

 AC is committed to ensuring that the privacy of the information contained in employee records is protected.
 Employee information may only be used for the purpose of employment.
 Providing employee information to another person or organisation without the employee’s authorisation is prohibited, except where required by Australian law.

-Staff members have a right to access to information held on their file subject to the requirement that an employee is not permitted to request to see another employee's records, unless authorised by the HR Officer.
+Staff members have a right to access to information held on their file subject to the requirement that an employee is not permitted to request to see another employee's records, unless authorised by the HR Department.